w3f/polkadot-wiki/docs/learn/learn-architecture.md

 the Relay Chain.
 They also accept proofs of valid state transition from collators and receive staking rewards in return.

-Validators are required to keep enough parachain blocks that should be included in the relay chain available in their local storage in order to make those retrievable by peers, who lack the information, to reliably confirm the issued validity statements about parachain blocks.
+Validators are required to keep enough parachain blocks available for later use in their local storage.
+Those blocks are retrievable by peers who lack that information, so that they can reliably confirm the issued validity statements about parachain blocks.
 The [Availability & Validity](https://spec.polkadot.network/#chapter-anv) (AnV) protocol consists of multiple steps for successfully upholding those responsibilities.